jonxmitchell/curseforge-mod-update-tracker/README.md

 - Get your CurseForge API key [here](https://support.curseforge.com/en/support/solutions/articles/9000208346-about-the-curseforge-api-and-how-to-apply-for-a-key).
 - How to set up a discord webhook [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

+## Security and SmartScreen Alert 🛡️

+### Microsoft Defender SmartScreen Warning

+When you first run CurseForge Mod Tracker, you may encounter a warning from Microsoft Defender SmartScreen.
+This is a common occurrence for new or less common applications, especially those distributed outside the Microsoft Store.

+### Why Does This Happen?

+1. **New Application**: Our application is relatively new and may not have established a reputation with Microsoft yet.
+2. **Code Signing**: As an open-source project, we currently do not use an expensive code signing certificate.
+3. **Distribution Method**: We distribute directly rather than through the Microsoft Store, which can trigger additional scrutiny.

+### Is CurseForge Mod Tracker Safe?

+**Yes, CurseForge Mod Tracker is safe to use.** Here's why you can trust our application:

+1. **Open Source**: Our entire codebase is open source and available for review on GitHub.
+You can inspect every line of code we use.
+2. **Transparent Development**: All development is done in the open, with public pull requests and issue discussions.
+3. **No Data Collection**: We do not collect any personal data or telemetry from your system.
+4. **Local Operation**: The app operates locally on your machine, only connecting to CurseForge APIs for mod data.

+### How to Bypass the SmartScreen Warning

+If you encounter the SmartScreen warning, you can safely bypass it:

+1. Click on "More info" in the SmartScreen popup.
+2. Then click on "Run anyway".

+### Build It Yourself

+For maximum security assurance, you can build the application yourself:

+1. Clone the repository: `git clone https://github.com/your-username/curseforge-mod-tracker.git`
+2. Install dependencies: `npm install`
+3. Build the application: `npm run build:win` (or relevant command for your OS)

+This way, you're running a version of the software that you've personally built from the source code.

 ## Support the Project ❤️

 If you find this tool useful, consider: